yarons/devops-assignment/README.md

 ## DevOps Engineer Home Assignment
-Below is a home assignment for the position.
+Below is a home assignment for a DevOps Engineer position.
 You are requested to:
 1. Understand the requirements and use case.
 You may contact the interviewer for further clarification.
-2. Develop and run your deployment plan for backend environment using the most efficient tools.
+2. Implement and run your deployment plan for backend environment using the most efficient tools.
 3. Present your deployment and result in the next interview session.

 ### Requirements
-You are a DevOps engineer in a project of building an online order system.
+You are a DevOps engineer in a project of building an online orders system.
 Your task is to deploy a prototype created by the development team and make it available on the public internet.

 Below is the information given by the development team.